AcidSleeper/Philips-Airpurifier/README.md

 # Philips-Airpurifier
-For my Philips Airpurifier AC3259/10 - Original from https://github.com/Kraineff/philips-airpurifier
+For my Philips Airpurifier AC3259/10 - Original from https://github.com/Kraineff/philips-airpurifier <br />
 Specifications for my purifier: Modes - Auto, Allergen and Bacteria/Virus mode.
 Speeds: Sleep, 1, 2, 3 and Turbo.
 My purifier dont have humidity so I cant troubleshoot that.

 I will try to keep this code Up-To-Date and fix whatever warnings and errors that I get from HA.